What is a rainwater harvesting system?

 - projects seeking LEED certification

-Uses for rainwater
+Specific uses for harvested rainwater

 Harvested rainwater can be used in countless ways.
 Some of the more common uses include: